garyhouston/exif44/README.md

 This library makes no provision for modification of data in multiple threads.
 Mutexes etc., should be used as required.

-Invalid files may result in vague errors or strange data structures.

 '44' is an arbitrary number to distinguish this library from all the other Exif libraries.